smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 @![android]
 ### Starting the Audio Manager
 To stream audio, we call `sdlManager.getAudioStreamManager().start()` which will start the manager.
-When that callback returns successful, you call `sdlManager.getAudioStreamManager().startAudioStream()`.
-ONce this callback is successful you can push your audio source to the `AudioStreamManager`.
+When that callback returns with a success, call `sdlManager.getAudioStreamManager().startAudioStream()`.
+Once this callback returns successfully you can send and play audio.

 ```java
 if (sdlManager.getAudioStreamManager() != null) {